ishmael07/NYC-High-School-Discord-Bot/README.md

 # NYC-High-School-Discord-Bot

-Welcome to the NYC High School Discord Bot!
+Welcome to the NYC High School Discord Bot (v1.4.0)!

 Invite Bot To Your Server Here!: coming soon :)